top of page

 If you have any additional inquiries, please feel free to reach out to our team—we are here to support you in your journey to wellness.

+Arizona has had a shortage of physical therapist for over two decades.
 We are constantly working to keep wait times as short as we can, and the reason for wait times for PT services as well as other medical services is multifactorial.
 If you anticipate needing PT, such as after an elective surgery, please allow for as much time as possible for scheduling and we will do our best to accommodate.

 Most insurances, including Medicare, do not cover procedures such as dry needling, visceral manipulation, and craniosacral therapy, among other modalities.
 There are also specific diagnosis for which Medicare may not cover PT.